semaphoreci/docs/next-gen-pipeline-guide.md

 ```

-*Note*: In case any of your blocks can start immediately without depending on any other
+In case any of your blocks can start immediately without depending on any other
 block, you still have to specify `dependencies` property and put an empty array
 there.
 Otherwise you will get an error saying that your YAML isn't valid.